dhschall/LLBP/README.md

 The Last-Level Branch Predictor (LLBP) is a microarchitectural approach that improves branch prediction accuracy through additional high-capacity storage backing the baseline TAGE predictor.
 The key insight is that LLBP breaks branch predictor state into mulitple program contexts which can be thought of as a call chain.
 Each context comprises only a small number of patterns and can be prefetched ahead of time.
-This enables LLBP to store a large number of patterns in a high-capacity structure and prefetch only the patterns for the upcoming contexts into a small, fast structure to overcome the long access latency of the high-capacity structure.
+This enables LLBP to store a large number of patterns in a high-capacity structure and prefetch only the patterns for the upcoming contexts into a small, fast structure to overcome the long access latency of the high-capacity structure (LLBP).

 LLBP is presented at [MICRO 2024](https://microarch.org/micro57/).

 This repository contains the source code of the branch predictor model used to evaluate LLBP's prediction accuracy.
 The code is based on the [CBP5 framework](http://www.jilp.org/cbp2016/), but was heavily modified and extended with various statistics to evaluate the performance of LLBP and the baseline TAGE predictor.

+The aim of this framwork is to provide a fast way to evaluate different branch predictor configurations and explore the design space of LLBP.
+It does *not* model the full CPU pipeline but only the branch predictor.
+The framework supports a timing aproximation by clocking the predictor for every taken branch and/or more than 8 executed instructions between branches.
+While we found that this approximation is reasonable accurage to get understand the impact of late prefetches, it is only a rough estimation.
+For the exact timing the predictor needs to be integrated with a full CPU simulator like ChampSim or gem5.
-> **Note:** This repository contains only the code of the branch predictor model and is not integrated with any CPU model.
-We are currently working on integrating LLBP with gem5 and will release the code once it is ready.
+> We are currently working on integrating LLBP with gem5 and will release the code once it is ready.

 ## Prerequisites